Recipes

 ½ of a 15 oz. can of chickpeas (drained and rinsed)

-¼ cup smoky tempeh or veg. bacon, chopped (optional) (find this in the dairy section)
+¼ cup smoky tempeh or veg. bacon, chopped (optional) (find this

 2 tbsp. oregano